ASSERT-KTH/depanalyzer/README.md

 [![Build Status](https://travis-ci.org/castor-software/dep-analyzer.svg?branch=master)](https://travis-ci.org/castor-software/dep-analyzer)
-# Dep-analyzer: Analysis of dependencies at the bytecode level
+# DepAnalyzer: Analysis of dependencies at the bytecode level

 Instruments the code to print the name of the classes and methods of a package used by a given jar file.